Trump's fashion on display at inaugural ball

 The first couple dropped by all three official balls: two at the Washington Convention Center, as well as the invitation-only "Salute to Our Armed Services Ball" at the National Building Museum.

-Beyond the Rockettes, other featured acts included Riverdance, the award-winning Irish dance troupe that burst on the scene in 1994, and jazz singer Erin Boheme, who kicked off the festivities by performing the 1956 hit "Mack the Knife."
+Beyond the Rockettes, other featured acts included Lord of the Dance, the award-winning Irish dance troupe that burst on the scene in 1994, and jazz singer Erin Boheme, who kicked off the festivities by performing the 1956 hit "Mack the Knife."

 At the last ball, honoring American service members, Donald and Melania Trump danced to "I Will Always Love You," the song made famous by Whitney Houston in the 1992 movie "The Bodyguard" where she starred with Kevin Costner.
 They were joined onstage with service members as the music played.

-Note: CORRECTION: An earlier version of this story misidentified which dance troupe performed at one of Donald Trump's inaugural balls Friday night.
-It was Lord of the Dance.